AN/PRC-152

-The AN/PRC-152 Multiband Handheld Radio, also known as Harris Falcon III, is a portable, compact, tactical software-defined combat-net radio manufactured by Harris Corporation.
+The AN/PRC-152 Multiband Handheld Radio, is a portable, compact, tactical software-defined combat-net radio manufactured by Harris Corporation.
 It is compliant without waivers to the Joint Tactical Radio System (JTRS) Software Communications Architecture (SCA).
 It has received NSA certification for the transmission of Top Secret data.

-The designation AN/PRC signifies Army/Navy Portable Radio used for two way Communications and is based on the Joint Electronics Type Designation System guidelines.
+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/PRC-152" designation represents the 152nd design of an Army-Navy electronic device for portable two-way communications radio.
+The JETDS system also now is used to name all Department of Defense electronic systems.

 Users

-The AN/PRC-152 radio is currently in use with the US Navy Explosive Ordnance Disposal (EOD) teams in their MRAP JERRV vehicles.
-As of 2005, 1,300 radios have also been fielded in vehicles by the US Army. and more than 8,600 have been fielded by the U.S. Marines.
-An undetermined number are in use by the US Air Force in Iraq and Afghanistan.
-More recently the radio was photographed with Prince Harry, then a 23-year-old second lieutenant in the Household Cavalry of the British Army.
-He was responsible for providing cover for troops on the frontline as a Forward Air Controller (FAC) employing the AN/PRC-152 Multiband Handheld and other systems.
+The AN/PRC-152 radio began production in 2005.
+Since then, over 100,000 have been provided to the US military.
+The PRC-152 has been notably used by Prince Harry during his service with the British Army, then a 23-year-old second lieutenant in the Household Cavalry.
+He was responsible for providing cover for troops on the frontline as a Forward Air Controller (FAC) employing the AN/PRC-152 and other systems.

+Ukraine, as part of western military aid, began receiving Harris radios during the war in Donbas.
+This included the Harris RF-310M-HH, an export version of the PRC-152 without NSA Type 1 encryption.